mpsilfve/FinnPos/README.md

 # FinnPos - CRF-based Morphological Tagging and Lemmatization

-FinnPos is a tool for training and using data driven morphological taggers and lemmatizers for morphologically rich languages such as Finnish.
-It is based on Conditional random field models and features
+FinnPos is a tool for training and applying data driven morphological taggers and lemmatizers for morphologically rich languages such as Finnish.
+It is based on the Conditional random field framework and features

 * State-of-the-art tagging accuracy.
 * Fast estimation and application for large morphological label sets